oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 **Integrity:** A malicious Holder cannot modify names or values of selectively disclosable claims without detection by the Verifier.

-Additionally, Holder Binding can be achieved as described in (#holder_binding_security).
+Additionally, as described in (#holder_binding_security), the application of Holder Binding can ensure that the presenter of an SD-JWT credential is the legitimate Holder of the credential.

 ## Mandatory signing of the SD-JWT